-Children at the Valdosta Mall Saturday watch a puppet show put on by Lee Street Baptist Church, and at least a few decided to Staff Photo by sing along with the puppets.
-After the show, free books were
+Children at the Valdosta Mall Saturday watch a puppet show put on by Lee Street Baptist Church, and at least a few decided to sing along with the puppets.
+After the show, free books were given out by the Reading Is Fundamental chapter here. - Times Staff Photo by Frank C. Williams.

-Reading For Everyone
+Keading For Everyone

-Naturally, we believe reading is fundamental to the intellectual growth of
+Naturally, we believe reading is fundamental to the intellectual growth of everyone.